The Method of Sections

 The method of sections is a process used to solve for the unknown forces acting on members of a truss.
-The method involves breaking the truss down into individual sections and analyzing each section as a separate rigid body.
-The method of sections is usually the fastest and easiest way to determine the unknown forces acting in a specific member of the truss.
+The method involves cutting the truss into individual sections and analyzing each section as a separate rigid body.
+Where the method of joints is the fastest way to find the forces in all members, the method of sections is usually the fastest and easiest way to determine the unknown forces acting in a specific member of the truss.

 Using the Method of Sections:

-Write out the equilibrium equations for each section you drew a free body diagram of.
-These will be extended bodies, so you will need to write out the force and the moment equations.
+Next you will want to write out the equilibrium equations for the section you just drew.
+These will be rigid bodies, so you will need to write out the force and the moment equations.

 For 2D problems you will have three possible equations for each section, two force equations and one moment equation.

 For 3D problems you will have six possible equations for each section, three force equations and three moment equations.

 Finally, solve the equilibrium equations for the unknowns.
 You can do this algebraically, solving for one variable at a time, or you can use an equation solver to solve for everything at once.
 If you assumed that all forces were tensile earlier, remember that negative answers indicate compressive forces in the members.